- Search The Registry

 - My Account

 *Bill Russell was born on this date in 1934.
-He was an African American professional basketball player and coach.
+He was a Black professional basketball player and coach.

 From Monroe, LA William Felton Russell attended McClymonds High School in Oakland, Calif.
 After this he finished College at the University of San Francisco and was drafted (third overall) by St. Louis Hawks in 1956 and was traded to Boston Celtics.
 It was at USF that Russell cultivated his skills under Hall of Fame Coach Phil Woolpert.
 Russell was a dominant collegian, and teamed with K.C.
 Jones to make USF one of college basketball's most successful teams.
 Russell led the Dons to 55 consecutive victories and the 1955 and 1956 NCAA championships.